-The village was built on two slopes and it is divided by “Arkatzin" river or as called by the locals “the river of the arch”.
-The narrow streets and alleys are leading towards the village square, while they pass through the characteristic traditional houses built with local stone.
-Along with the typical taverns and kafeneia (traditional coffee shops), they have made Tochni an idyllic destination offering an enjoyable environment.
+The village is situated on two slopes and is divided by the "Arkatzin" river, locally known as "the river of the arch."
+Its narrow streets and alleys lead to the village square, passing through characteristic traditional houses built with local stone.
+The presence of typical taverns and kafeneia (traditional coffee shops) adds to Tochni's allure as an idyllic destination offering a pleasant environment.

 Regarding the origin of the village's name, various assumptions exist.
 Some link Tochni to the Greek word "techni" (τέχνη), meaning "art," attributing the name to the village's admired craftsmanship.
 Another version suggests that it derives from the ancient Greek word "dochmi" ("δόχμη"), denoting a space measured by the width of the palm, possibly alluding to the village's small size.

 Tochni boasts a long history, with written testimonials dating back to Medieval Times when it was referred to as Togni and Docni in older maps.
 Historian De Mas Latrie mentions that King James II granted the village as a manor, while Leontios Machairas records a church tradition that Saint Helen visited the village during the 4th Century AD.

 The village's main church is dedicated to Saints Constantine and Helen, constructed on a bridge over the river that divides the village.
 According to tradition, Saint Helen built a temple during her visit to the area, and the current church is said to occupy the same location.
 Adjacent to the church stands a Byzantine Museum housing rare ecclesiastical relics, including two Holy Gospels from the 16th and 19th centuries.